Coronavirus and commercial property disputes

 These types of decisions will unsettle landlords and may result in them tightening certain terms in business tenancy agreements.
-Whatever the reason and circumstances of a commercial property dispute, it is always best to work with an experienced Solicitor who has the skills and knowledge to avoid, in so far as possible, expensive litigation from being the only way to resolve the dispute.
+Whatever the reason and circumstances of commercial property disputes, it is always best to work with an experienced Solicitor who has the skills and knowledge to avoid, in so far as possible, expensive litigation from being the only way to resolve the dispute.

 What are the different types of commercial property disputes?

 Difficulty meeting past and current rent payments is only one type of commercial property dispute.

 Commercial landlord and tenant disagreements can occur over many other issues.
 Some of the most common include the following:

 · Breach of a covenant, for example, a tenant subletting part of the premises without their landlord’s consent as prescribed for in the lease agreement.

 · Service charges.